Volunteer in Kenya

 Please note that if you apply for the Teaching project during the school holidays (April, August, November and December), you will be placed on another project in Kenya, such as Childcare, for the duration of the holidays.

-Music is a universal language and a colorful representation of the rich cultural heritage of Kenya.
+Music is a universal language and a colourful representation of the rich cultural heritage of Kenya.
 The aim of this project is to support local children to embrace a positive form of self-expression and to let their voices and songs be heard.